 - Available for freelance project or commission

 I like to explore the outer boundaries of what constitutes a comic: my work breaks free from the perfect square panels.
-My expressions are inspired by the uncomfortable, the wondrous and the underdog, like insects and plants that are often overlooked or despised.
-I'm interested in the entanglements of life forms, and like to view the 'unloved' with a willing eye, considering both human and non-human perspectives.
+Medieval miniatures and early 20th century avant garde fire my imagination.
+The uncomfortable, the wondrous, the underdog.
+I'm interested in the entanglements of life forms and questions of self, where human lives are only enabled by other creatures and earth processes.

 Then there are dreams, odd observations, the beauty of the mundane, and the absurdness of existence in general.